Materials-Consortia/OPTIMADE/optimade.md

 Spaces = Space, { Space } ;

 (* The 'UnicodeHighChar' specifies all Unicode characters above 0x7F;
-   the syntax used is the onw compatible with Grammatica: *)
+   the syntax used is the one compatible with Grammatica: *)

 UnicodeHighChar = ? [^\x00-\x7F] ? ;